List of UK top-ten singles in 1978: Chart debuts

 Gerry Rafferty was previously part of Stealers Wheel, who charted with the classic single "Stuck in the Middle with You" in 1973.
 "Baker Street" was his first top 10 solo entry.
 Justin Hayward started off as lead singer, songwriter and guitarist for The Moody Blues, among his writing credits the number two hit "Question".
 The composition "Forever Autumn" marked his first appearance in the chart on his own.

 Public Image Ltd included members from several other bands - Johnny Rotten had recently left Sex Pistols and Keith Levene came over from The Clash (although Levene never recorded a top 10 single as part of his old group).

 Charity singles

 "Too Much Heaven" was released by Bee Gees in aid of UNICEF, with all publishing royalties going towards the charity to support its work.
 The single peaked at number three on 9 December 1978, spending 6 weeks in the top ten.
 The group later performed the song at the Music for UNICEF Concert in January 1979, celebrating the International Year of the Child.
-A total of $7 million dollars in publishing royalties was raised towards the charity from sales of the single.
+A total of $7 million in publishing royalties was raised towards the charity from sales of the single.